top of page

 Or why He came from a place where people said, “Can anything good come from Nazareth?”

-Or why He chose to redeem mankind through an act of public shame and humiliation?
+Or why He chose to redeem mankind through an act of public shame?

 With that being said-

 Share your story.
 Don’t hide your pain or bury your suffering.
-Let Him turn your pain into purpose.
+Let Him turn your pain into something purposeful

-You may not want to be associated with it because of the shame it brought, but remember—Christ also endured shame, and we still speak of it today.
+You may not want to be associated with it because of the shame it brought, but remember that Christ also endured shame, and we still speak of it today.

 Place your story in His hands and watch what He does with it.